 Novel mouse paradigms for studying adaptive motor control

+Behavior is an essential component to understanding neural function.
 We have developed a set of skilled motor tasks where mice can learn from a dynamically changing sensory landscape.
 By combining concepts from optimal motor control with the power of the mouse's genetics and accessibility, our lab aims to uncover fundamental principles that guide motor adaptation, learning, and control.

 We are using the latest techniques in 2-photon and deep brain imaging, optogenetics, chemogenetics, anatomical tracing, electrophysiology, computational modeling and robotics to better understand how multiple areas interact to facilitate adaptive motor control.